yao8839836/PTM/README.md

 # Data

 98,334 raw prescriptions with herbs and symptoms are in /data/prescriptions.txt .
+Each line is for a prescription, symptoms are on the left and herbs are on the right.

-The preprocessed 33,765 prescriptions: /file/pre_herbs.txt, file/pre_symptoms.txt.
+The preprocessed 33,765 prescriptions: /data/pre_herbs.txt, /data/pre_symptoms.txt.

-Training set: /file/pre_herbs_train.txt, /file/pre_symptoms_train.txt
+Training set: /data/pre_herbs_train.txt, /data/pre_symptoms_train.txt

-Test set: /file/pre_herbs_test.txt, /file/pre_symptoms_test.txt
+Test set: /data/pre_herbs_test.txt, /data/pre_symptoms_test.txt

 (Note: Each number in above files means an herb or a symptom, each number is an index of the following herb list or symptom list.
 For example, '5' in /file/pre_herbs_train.txt means the 6th herb in the herb list /data/herbs_contains.txt, '17' in /file/pre_symptoms_train.txt means the 18th symptom in the symptom list /data/symptom_contains.txt. )